IBM/dbb/Templates/JenkinsPipeline/README.md

 **Note: Please work with your pipeline specialist to review the below section.**

-The `MultibranchPipeline` can be dropped into the root folder of your Git repository and will automatically provide pipelines for the specified triggers as soon as the Multibranch pipeline is configured in Jenkins.
+The `Jenkinsfile` can be dropped into the root folder of your Git repository and will automatically provide pipelines for the specified triggers defined in the Jenkins Multibranch Pipeline job configuration.

 Please review the definitions thoroughly with your Jenkins administrator.
-Ideally, the MultibranchPipeline is converted into a [Jenkins Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) to provide stronger central controls.
+Ideally, the Jenkinsfile is converted into a [Jenkins Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) to provide stronger central controls.

-Step-by-step instructions to configure a Multibranch pipeline is documented the Jenkins books under: https://www.jenkins.io/doc/book/pipeline/multibranch/
+Step-by-step instructions to define and configure a Jenkins Multibranch Pipeline is documented at: https://www.jenkins.io/doc/book/pipeline/multibranch/

 ## Pipeline usage

-The pipeline implements the common build, package and deploy steps to process various configurations according to the defined conventions.
+The pipeline template implements the common clone, build, package and deploy steps to process various configurations according to the defined conventions.
+It leverages the a declarative checkout of the applications git repository.

-It is a single Jenkins Multibranch pipeline definition supporting various workflows.
-It supports:
+It is supporting the following workflows:

 * automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage,
 * the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the branch `main` and
 * a [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) to build and package the release candidate, that then can be deployed via UCD.

-Please check the pipeline definition to understand the various triggers for which this pipeline is executed and also the conditions when stages and jobs are executed.
+Please review the pipeline stage `Pipeline setup` within the [template](Jenkinsfile#L165) that is configuring the subsequent stages including flags using as conditions when stages and jobs are executed.

-Please make yourself familiar with the [Git branching for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev/#characteristics-of-mainline-based-development-with-feature-branches) documentation.
+Please make yourself familiar with the [Git branching for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev/#characteristics-of-mainline-based-development-with-feature-branches) documentation, that this template is implementing.

 ### Pipeline variables